gravitational/workshop/docker.md

 -rw-rw-r--    1 1000     1000           399 Nov 23 19:30 my-nginx-typo.yaml
 ```

-This command "mounted" our current working directory inside the container, so it appears to be "/home"
+This command "mounted" the directory `/data/repo` from the host inside the container, so that it appeared to be "/home" inside the container!

-inside the container!
-All changes that we do in this repository will be immediately seen in the container's `home`
+In this configuration all changes done in the repository directory will be immediately seen in the container's `/home` directory.
-directory.

 ### Network

-Networking in Docker containers is isolated, as well.
-Let us look at the interfaces inside a running container:
+Networking in Docker containers is also isolated.
+Let's look at the interfaces inside a running container:

 ```bash
 $ docker run busybox ifconfig